Tselale2002/Exploratory-Data-Analysis-Viewership-Dataset/README.md

 # 📊 Viewership Data Analysis

-This repository contains viewership data for exploratory data analysis (EDA) and visualization using **Python, PySpark, and Databricks**.
+This repository contains viewership data for exploratory data analysis (EDA) and visualization using **Python, and Databricks**.
 The dataset provides insights into customer engagement, platform usage, and video consumption patterns.

 ## 📂 Dataset Description